DataDog/datadog-agent/Dockerfiles/agent/README.md

 - `DD_COLLECT_KUBERNETES_EVENTS`: configures the agent to collect Kubernetes events.
 See [Event collection](#event-collection) for more details.
 - `DD_LEADER_ELECTION`: activates the [leader election](#leader-election).
 Will be activated if the `DD_COLLECT_KUBERNETES_EVENTS` is set to true.
 The expected value is a bool: true/false.
 - `DD_LEADER_LEASE_DURATION`: only used if the leader election is activated.
 See the details [here](#leader-election-lease).
 The expected value is a number of seconds.
+- `DD_KUBE_RESOURCES_NAMESPACE`: can be used to configure the namespace where the configmaps of the Leader Election and the Event Collection live.

 #### Others